Six-Guns: Plot

-As he enters town, the sheriff recognizes Buck as an outlaw and holds him at gunpoint, but a large group of raiders arrive and start to plunder the town.
-Proving his honor, Buck helps the sheriff fight the bandits, who then turns a blind eye to let Buck escape.
-Buck slowly gains back more of his memory, and instead decides to visit her grave to pay his respects.
-At the graveyard, Buck witnesses a group of grave robbers digging out and stealing his wife's corpse, prompting him to further investigate into her death.
-He tracks the bandits down and discovers they are hired guns employed by a local barman.
-After a confrontation, the barman confesses and reveals a ruthless gang of criminals who forced him into their work after kidnapping his son.
-Buck makes a deal with the barman to go up against the gang in exchange for information on the whereabout of the gang's leaders.
-After tracking down and defeating the gang leaders, a mysterious monster hunter known as the Exorcist confronts Buck and reveals the true nature of the gang.
+Upon arrival to Socorro, the sheriff recognizes Buck as an outlaw and holds him at gunpoint, accusing him of murder which further stimulates Buck's memory.
+A band of raiders suddenly arrive to pillage the town, and Buck helps the sheriff to defend the town, for which the Sheriff releases him.
+Buck decides to visit his wife's grave to recall his memory.
+At the graveyard, Buck witnesses a group of grave robbers digging up and stealing his wife's corpse, prompting Buck to investigate into her death.
+He follows the robbers discovers them to be part of a larger gang of ruthless outlaws and criminals.
+After killing several gang leaders and encountering nightcrawlers, witches, and werewolves, a mysterious monster hunter known as the Exorcist confronts Buck and reveals the true nature of the gang.

-The Exorcist explains that the barman is actually the founder of the gang, and that he never had a son but was instead cut from the gang.
-The Exorcist further explains that this gang is a secretive cult bent on performing a powerful ritual to summon supernatural entities and the devil himself into the world.
-In addition, Buck's wife was a powerful witch in the cult, and it was Buck who shot her upon realizing her witchcraft intentions.
-The Exorcist reveals that the witch survived, and that he needs Buck's help in stopping her from conducting the ritual.
+The Exorcist explains that the outlaw gang is a secretive cult fixated on performing a ritual to summon demonic and supernatural entities into the world, including the devil himself.
+In addition, Buck's wife was also a powerful witch in the cult, and Buck shot and seemingly murdered her after realizing her evil intentions.
+The Exorcist reveals that his wife survived, and that he needs Buck's help in preventing her from conducting the ritual.